victorelgersma/blog/_posts/2025-09-03-the-great-acceleration-an-environmental-history-of-the-anthropocene-since-1945.md

     - windmills and water mills (wind, water kinetic energy)
     - we can burn coal now (500 million year's worth of prior photosynthesis)

+1945 - present: rest of the world catches up to N. America and Europe when it comes to primary energy consumption.
+Since 1965 the major increases in energy consumption have taken place outside of Europe.

+Coal mining has deleterious environmental (i.e blasting tops of Appalachian mountains) and health effects (i.e due to air pollution)

+> But the hike in energy prices of the 197os inspired oil drilling in new and often challenging environments, including the seafloor, trop- ical forests, and the Arctic.
+Leaks, accidents, and blowouts became more common, thanks to Arctic cold and deep-sea pressures.

+(page 14)

 ## Terms

 The Great Acceleration - time since 1945 in which humans have shaped the climate by affecting 3 major biogeochemical cycles

 Biota - the full set of living things in an area

+Anthropocene: human action becomes the most important factor governing the major biogeochemical cycles

+Major biogeochemical cycles: carbon cycle, nitrogen cycle, sulfur cycle